ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

 In our project, we used Conda to effectively manage the dependencis in our project application.
-The essential list of dependencies was auto-generated through the `pipreqs` command, which compiled all necessary packages into the requirements.txt file.
+The essential list of dependencies was first auto-generated through the `pipreqs` command, which compiled all necessary packages into the requirements.txt file.
 This file was then diligently uploaded to our GitHub repository for easy access and version control.
 Additionally, we manually included packages like DVC, ensuring they were accurately represented in our development environment.
 If a new team member were to replicate our environment, they would simply need to execute a series of straightforward commands in a fresh Python 3.11 environment.
 Initially, they should create a new Conda environment using `conda create -n detectai python=3.11`, followed by activating it with `conda activate detectai`.
 The final step involves installing all required dependencies using `pip install -r requirements.txt`.
-This process guarantees a consistent and fully functional development setup, which would be an exact copu of our original environment.
+This process guarantees a consistent and fully functional development setup, which would be an exact copy of our original environment.

 ### Question 5